the-merky/Aurora/README.md

 ## Goals :dart:

-- **Chess Engine**: Aurora aims to be a powerful and competitive chess engine capable of playing chess games against human players or other chess engines.
+- **Chess Engine**: Aurora aims to be a powerful and fast chess engine.
 - **Open Source**: The project is open-source, fostering collaboration and allowing developers to contribute, modify, and enhance the engine.
-- **Standard Chess**: Aurora will support standard chess rules, including castling, en passant captures, pawn promotion, and check/checkmate detection.
-- **Efficient Algorithms**: The engine will utilize efficient algorithms, such as alpha-beta pruning, to improve search efficiency and make intelligent move decisions.
-- **User Interface**: Aurora will include its own user interface (UI) to provide a seamless and user-friendly chess-playing experience. :desktop_computer:
+- **Neural Network**: The engine will use a neural netowrk for evaluation.
 ## Development Status :construction:

-Please note that the Aurora Chess Engine project is currently a work in progress and not ready for production use.
+Please note that the Aurora Chess Engine project is currently a work in progress and not ready for use.
 Development is ongoing, and the engine is not yet fully functional.

 ## Contribution :raised_hands:

-Contributions to the Aurora Chess Engine project are welcome once it reaches a more stable state.
+Contributions to the Aurora Chess Engine project are welcome once it reaches a more advanced state.
 If you're interested in contributing, please keep an eye on the repository for future updates and announcements.

 ## License :page_with_curl: